oceanebelle/nmeaparser/README.md

         import oceanebelle.parser.engine.nmea.model.NmeaProperty;
 ```

-Code Fragment as found in oceanebelle.parser.nmea.client module
+Code Fragment as found in **oceanebelle.parser.nmea.client module**.
-Note that call to engine.parse() is synchronous that is the call will not complete until all
+Note that call to engine.parse() is _synchronous_ ie the call will not complete until all
-lines are read and registered events handled.
+lines are read and registered event payload are processed.
+A handler is called once for every line associated with that event.

 ```java
         // 1.
 Create a builder from NMEA factory